 In 2000, the defendant bought a home in Shadyside, Ohio with his wife.
 The defendant was a military veteran and had become reclusive and worked odd, labor-intensive jobs.
 The defendant was also a collector of things.
 In 2009, the defendant and his wife separated, with the wife and daughter vacating the home in Shadyside, Ohio.
 The defendant continued residence in the home.

-In February of 2015, the insured, a young couple with two small children, purchased their first home that was located next to the defendant’s home.
-The insured then moved in to the beautiful, brick home.
+In February of 2015, the plaintiff, a young couple with two small children, purchased their first home that was located next to the defendant’s home.
+The plaintiff then moved into the beautiful, brick home.
 Three weeks later, the defendant’s home exploded.
-The explosion, and subsequent fire, killed the defendant and damaged the insured’s home.
-The insured’s home was damaged beyond repair and had to be torn down.
+The explosion, and subsequent fire, killed the defendant and damaged the plaintiff’s home.
+The plaintiff’s home was damaged beyond repair and had to be torn down.
 An investigation ensued…

 The investigation found that there was an open pipe in the defendant’s gas system.
 Our expert opined that someone had to have removed the cap on the gas line, between the time the propane company was at the defendant’s home to the time of the explosion.
 The defendant’s estate could not produce any documentation to show that anyone was in the home, particularly in the basement where the gas cap was located, other than the defendant between October 2014 and March 2015.